* Postal service facing shortfall as mail volume drops

 * Price hike and service changes seen

-Because of email and private delivery companies, mail volume is expected to be down about 10 billion pieces in 2010 with first class mail expected to drop 37 percent by 2020, leaving the service with a cumulative shortfall that could hit $238 billion by 2020, USPS said in a press release.
+Because of e-mail and private delivery companies, traditional mail volume is expected to be down from last year by about 10 billion pieces in 2010 with first class mail expected to drop 37 percent by 2020, leaving the service with a cumulative shortfall that could hit $238 billion by 2020.

-Reporting by Diane Bartz; Editing by Eric Walsh
+Reporting by Diane Bartz; Editing by Sandra Maler